 For many, becoming a landlord in retirement wasn’t the plan and while not the first choice, may be a viable option with a rent-to-own program.
 Again, this has its risks as you’ll still be the one responsible for the property until the buyer exercises their option to purchase the property outright down the road.
 And like with seller financing, it’s very possible if not probable that you will need to maintain ownership of the property and have to go through the process of finding yet another buyer.

 One of the quickest ways baby boomers can sell their homes throughout the Golden State is through a direct sale to a local cash buyer like Homesmith Group.
 Usually, with Homesmith Group, the entire process is complete from offer to closing within a matter of days or a few weeks and you will have zero expenses.
 As a local cash home buyer, we buy houses in as-is condition for a fair price and can close fast or on the schedule that works best for you.
 The best part about our services is they are 100-percent FREE!
 Homeowners pay no fees or commissions and are not required to do any repairs or clean-up.
 In a nutshell, selling directly eliminates any concerns about affording to sell or the amount of time it will take.

 Whether you list with a real estate agent or sell the home yourself as a FSBO, remember that the costs of advertising and getting your home ready for buyers will fall on you, along with all of the legal risks in the long run.
 Or, if you want to avoid all of the hassles of the traditional selling process, you can sell to a direct cash buyer like Homesmith.

-If you’re a baby boomer looking into ways to sell your home in Southern California, the easiest and most convenient way to sell is by selling directly to Homesmith Group – no repairs needed, no showings and no commissions.
+If you’re a baby boomer looking into ways to sell your home in Greater Los Angeles, the easiest and most convenient way to sell is by selling directly to Homesmith Group – no repairs needed, no showings and no commissions.
 Don’t even both to sweep it out!
 We will buy it as it is, close when you are ready, and our services are absolutely FREE!